Computer resources

 In addition to Program Files, application uses the following folders and files:

-• Application is using temporary local cache for two types of things:
+- Application is using temporary local cache for the following items:

 RAM memory

-All database object definitions and object definition diff results are stored in RAM (in the future it is going to be cached on the disk).
+Part of database object definitions and object definition diff results are stored in RAM (other part of object definitions is cached on the disk in the local cache folder).
 Data for all tabs (diff results, object lists, etc) is also located in RAM.

 It is specially worth to mention that all results of the Query result diff are also located in RAM and it is a significant change compared to the regular data diff.
 When you scroll data diff pages - new result is retrieved from DB, but when you scroll Query result diff resultsets - results are taken from RAM.